Bamieh/react-inline-styler/README.md

 }
 ```

-### Step 2: Injecting Proccessed styles to the Component
+### Step 2: Injecting Processed styles to the Component

 ```javascript
 import React, {Component} from 'react'